Delmar-Ty/FBLA-Competition/README.md

     -When the card is clicked a Bootstrap modal will popup and dynamically update the information inside by going back to the variable that stored the places.json data and using some data attributes attached to each card, finds the object with the information of that card.

-    -When the user submits the chat box form, the data from the form is retrieved and put inside a blob object which is promptly downloaded as a .txt file to the user’s computer.
+    -When the user submits the chat box form, the data from the form is retrieved and is emailed to a designated address using SmtpJS and reloads the page once the information was sent.

 JSON (JavaScript Object Notation):